 Closer to home, stories in Transitions in Taiwan (reviewed in Taipei Times, Oct.
 14, 2021) another collection focused on this era, adopt a similar show-don’t-tell approach.

 Each instalment in Portraits in White follows an individual from childhood to old age, starting with Mr. Ch’ing Chih, whose life exemplifies the pervasive, silent dread.
-Despite his humble, native Taiwanese background, he ascends to the status of political warfare officer, during national service, spending hours drilling dogmatic based on Sun Yat-sen’s (孫逸仙) Three Principles of the People and the wisdom of “the Leader,” a lurking, apotheosized presence — uppercased throughout the text.
+Despite his humble, native Taiwanese background, he ascends to the status of political warfare officer, during national service, spending hours drilling dogma based on Sun Yat-sen’s (孫逸仙) Three Principles of the People and the wisdom of “the Leader,” a lurking, apotheosized presence — uppercased throughout the text.

 JOY AND PROFUNDITY

 At one stage, Ch’ing Chih meets the Leader, leaving him petrified as he struggles to decode the latter’s heavily accented Mandarin.
-The anxiety is compounded after a handshake with “the Great man” has Ch’ing-chih wondering whether the sweat on his palm is his own.
+The anxiety is compounded after a handshake with “the Great Man” has Ch’ing-chih wondering whether the sweat on his palm is his own.

 “Oh no, it had to be from his.
 What was he thinking?
 He mustn’t lose his life over wild thoughts.”